metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Kyle Van Noy making plays against the run, as an elite defender should.

 Brady's depth receivers are letting him down.
-That and Kansas City has found a solution here with the blitz, apparently.
+That and Kansas City has found a solution here on defense, blitzing an overmatched offensive line.